ft-interactive/g-axis/README.md

 Used to pass the id of the current plot object and add unique ids to the tick label for use with the illustrator Pre Flight script. frameName is passed into the object keys loop and is intergral.
 ```
 yAxis
 	.frameName(frameName)
 ```

 #### <a id='ylinearinvert'>myAxis.invert([Boolean])</a>
 Inverts the scale so that the lowest figures are nearer the top and the highest figures are nearer the bottom.
 ```
 yAxis
 	.invert(true)
 ```
 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLinear-invert.png)

 #### <a id='ylinearlabel'>myAxis.label([Object])</a>
 <b>Note .label()</b> requires that the axis has been passed both <b>.rem()</b> and <b>.plotDim()</b> to work correctly

 Adds and positions an axis label.
-Labels can be positioned in nine locations bye specifying the horizontal and vertical alignment, and rotated through 360 degrees. for more information on positioning see [Postioning yLinear labels](#ylinearlabelPos)
+Labels can be positioned in nine locations by specifying the horizontal and vertical alignment, and rotated through 360 degrees. for more information on positioning see [Postioning yLinear labels](#ylinearlabelPos)

 Adding the following code will set a default label
 ```